YueYANG1996/R2D2-Flag-Capture-Game/README.md

 # Robot Excercise 3: Flag Capture Game with Minimax Algorithm

 ## Instructions
-In this assignment, you will combine your knowledege of informed search algorithm with the adversarial search game tree to teach the R2D2s how to play optimally in a flag capture game.
+In this assignment, you will combine your knowledge of informed search algorithms with the adversarial search game tree to teach the R2D2s how to play optimally in a flag capture game.

 ## Step 1: Create the Game Board
-Similar to the A* game in last excercise, the game board also takes in the vertices and edges to define a graph.
+Similar to the A* game in the last excercise, the game board also takes in the vertices and edges to define a graph.
 In addition to these two parameters, we also need to define the position of the robots and the flags.

 ```python
 def __init__(self, V, E, initial_state, flag):